underhillanna/PhotosynQ-Documentation/tutorials/_building_a_protocol.md

 ***

 #### Detectors
-Next we have to define the detector we want to use to record the fluorecence coming off the leaf.
+Next we have to define the detector we want to use to record the fluorescence coming off the leaf.
 We use the command `detectors` to define which detector we will use for each pulse set.
 Since we can use multiple detectors per pulse set we use `[1]` instead of the `1` notation (using two detectors would look like this: `[1,2]`).
 When the detector is set to `0` no data is captured.
 Detector `1` is the 700 nm - 1150 nm, Hamamatsu S6775-01.

 **Table View**